Cmarescot/Stock-Analysis-/README.md

 ---
 ### Original Script vs Refactored Script execution times
-The Refactored Script's execution time far exceeded that of the original script for both years (2017 & 2018) -The Original Script had an execution time of roughly 4 seconds and the Refracturned Stript had an execution of about 0.7 seconds. insert images here
+The Refactored Script's execution time far exceeded that of the original script for both years (2017 & 2018)
+- The Original Script had an execution time of roughly 4 seconds and the Refracturned Stript had an execution of about 0.7 seconds

+Resources/VBA_Challenge_2017.png
 ---
 ## Summary
 ### Advantages of Refactoring code